aosabook/500lines/web-server/web-server.markdown

         raise ServerException("Unknown object '{0}'".format(handler.path))
 ```

-and here's how we construct the list of case handlers
+\noindent and here's how we construct the list of case handlers
 at the top of the `RequestHandler` class:

 ```python